 - Minimize your exposure to harsh soaps, detergents and hot water.
 Wash your hands in lukewarm or cool water and use gentle cleansing soaps with added moisturizers.
 Hot water can break down the natural oils in your skin.
 If you prefer natural soaps, choose soaps with low sodium cocoate content and wash using soft water (hard water combines with natural soaps to deposit irritating soap residue on your skin).
 Your skin should feel smooth and soft after washing.
 If it feels dry or tight, you may need to use a different soap.
 Gently pat your skin dry to minimize abrasion.

-If your hands are not visibly soiled, alcohol-based hand sanitizers, especially those with added moisturizers and skin care agents, are a better hand hygiene option than soap and water.
+If your hands are not visibly soiled, alcohol-based hand sanitizers, especially those with added moisturizers and skin care agents, are a good option.
 While many believe the frequent use of hand sanitizers will dry out your hands or your skin, the truth is that formulation matters.
 PURELL® Advanced Hand Sanitizer has been developed to be used repeatedly without irritating the skin.

 - Before and after preparing food;